List of Hell's Paradise: Jigokuraku characters: Concept and creation

-Manga creator Yuji Kaku developed the characters of Hell's Paradise, exploring how conflicted human relationships and modern ethics would function in the setting of Japan's Edo period with themes of the supernatural and violence.
-The central characters were designed with backstories that make them relatable to modern audiences, despite being criminals and executioners, in order to make them feel unique within the historical time frame.
+Manga creator Yuji Kaku developed the characters of Hell's Paradise with the thought of how conflicted human relationships and modern ethics would function in the setting of Japan's Edo period.
 The character creation for Hell's Paradise stemmed from a simple, core framework: "several pairs of people whose interests aren't aligned [are] thrown into an enclosed space and forced to work together".
-With that concept in mind, Kaku had thought of multiple ways to implement that idea, such as through having lawyers defend a group of kids in a youth detention center.
-Ultimately, he settled on having convicts and executioners trapped on an island.
-Kaku deliberately made Gabimaru a rare married protagonist in shonen manga.
-The creator explained that he needed a strong, immediate motivation for his hero to fight to survive, making Gabimaru's wife his core driving force.
+With that concept in mind, Kaku thought of multiple ways to implement that idea, initially starting with lawyers defending a group of kids in a youth detention center.
+Ultimately, Kaku settled on having convicts and executioners trapped on an island.
+In an interview with Crunchyroll, Kaku stated, "Despite condemned criminals and executioners being difficult characters to empathize with, if they share our perspective, then we feel close to them."